 76Ge experiments reach competitive sensitivities with much smaller isotope masses than other experiments due to the acquired data being free of background in the signal region and no ββ-isotopes getting ’lost’ through a fiducial volume cut.

-The first stage of the experiment, LEGEND-200, is fullly funded and will improve the GERDA and MAJORANA achievements entering a new background regime in the region of interest Qββ.
+The first stage of the experiment, LEGEND-200, is already taking physics data and will improve the GERDA and MAJORANA achievements entering a new background regime in the region of interest Qββ.
 LEGEND projects a discovery sensitivity > 1027 yr. within 5 years measurement time and will probe the effective Majorana mass down to mββ ~50 meV.
 With the discovery of the 0νββ decay at reach with LEGEND-200, LEGEND-1000, the second stage of the experiment, will be able to test the discovery and reach new discovery sensitivities to >1028 yr. and probe an effective Majorana mass mββ ~10 meV.

 A high sensitivity experiment will clearly need maximum isotope mass as well as very small backgrounds.
 These goals are to be achieved firstly by increasing the isotope mass in the germanium detectors and by preserving the minimal background already achieved.
 The mass increment will reach 200 kg in the first stage, and 1000 kg in the second stage.
 Using the GERDA infrastructure for LEGEND-200 will not only facilitate the realisation of the first stage of the experiment, but will also provide an optimal experimental setup that enables preservation of the record limits in radiopurity and low background.

 The default design for LEGEND detector mounts is based on the GERDA design with elements of the MAJORANA design and improvements.
-The experiment will also utilize the GERDA and MAJORANA detectors and will incorporate with newly developed detectors addtitions.
+The experiment utilizes the GERDA and MAJORANA detectors and incorporates with newly developed detectors addtitions.

 1LEGEND will search for the 0νββ decay 76Ge → 76Se + 2e–, Qββ = 2039 keV, with high-purity germanium (HPGe) detectors enriched in 76Ge that are to be operated in liquid argon (LAr).
 In this schematic representation of the HPGe detectors immersed in LAr, we see on the top the 0νββ decay of a nucleus through an emission of two electrons (β particles) and signature inside the detector.
 Events from 0νββ decays would deposit energy Qββ within a cubic millimeter in a single detector.
 The detector in the middle represents events with coincident LAr scintillation light or with multiple interactions in the Ge detector [e.g., from Compton scattering] which are classified as background events.
 The special detector design with a small readout electrode enhances drift time differences between different trajectories (black dashed lines) of the charges (holes) generated by the energy depositions.
 The color code indicates the electrical signal strength at the respective location which translates into topology information.
 Hence, single- and multi-site events can be identified efficiently by the time profile of their electronic signal.
 Similarly, α decays (bottom detector) at the readout electrode show unique signal characteristics which enables their identification as background events.